raphaelbarreiros/psa_car_controller_fix/FAQ.md

 2. If the application is already installed uninstall and reinstall
 3. You should be asked to give your credentials
 4. Connect and test remote control, it should say that you need to reset your account
-6. If the remote control work on your smartphone it will work with psa_car_controller
+6. If the remote control work on your smartphone it will work with psa_car_controller_fix

 ### 3. No data in dashboard
 The app record your position and other information if "-r" argument is provided and if data are fetched.